KRiZ-R/HA_AWSW_Wordclock/README.md

 ---

 ### Credits
-Created for the AWSW WordClock community.
+Idea by myself, most of the work is done by ChatGPT, created for the AWSW WordClock community.